stephkillingsworth/Project/README.md

 ## Data Pre-Processing

 The images were pre-processed using Adobe Photoshop as follows:
-- Labeled image uploaded
+* Labeled image uploaded
-- Ratio 1:1 set and tooth cropped tight and saved
+* Ratio 1:1 set and tooth cropped tight and saved
-- Image appearance adjusted for brightness hue as needed
+* Image appearance adjusted for brightness hue as needed
-- All images flipped to left-sided tooth orientation
+* All images flipped to left-sided tooth orientation
-- Background removed and only the occlusal surface of the tooth saved
+* Background removed and only the occlusal surface of the tooth saved
-- Image W X H X Resolution set to 384 X 384 pixels
+* Image W X H X Resolution set to 384 X 384 pixels
-- Image flattened and exported into a species labeled folder as a .png
+* Image flattened and exported into a species labeled folder as a .png

 ## Model Setup
 We used a DenseNet121 model pretrained on ImageNet and transformed the data for training and validation and included augmentation to prevent overfitting by increasing the dataset.
 We set up a training/validation split, datasets, and loaders to establish three classes (horse species).
 Weighted decay and regularization functions were added and K-Fold cross-validation performed for 50 epochs until accuracy stopped increasing.

 ## Hyperparameter Tuning
 Several hyperparameter tuning techniques to optimize the performance of the image classification model using DenseNet121 were implemented due to the small dataset.
-Learning Rate: The learning rate is set to 1e-4 for the Adam optimizer.
+# Learning Rate: The learning rate is set to 1e-4 for the Adam optimizer.
-Weight Decay: A weight decay of 1e-5 is applied to regularize the model and prevent overfitting.
+# Weight Decay: A weight decay of 1e-5 is applied to regularize the model and prevent overfitting.
-Batch Size: The batch size for training and validation is set to 32 in Approach 2A and 2B.
+# Batch Size: The batch size for training and validation is set to 32 in Approach 2A and 2B.
-Data Augmentation: Various data augmentation techniques are used to increase the dataset size and improve generalization:
+# Data Augmentation: Various data augmentation techniques are used to increase the dataset size and improve generalization:
--Random Resize to 384 X 384 (as opposed to standard -Random Grayscale
+* Random Resize to 384 X 384 (as opposed to standard
+* Random Grayscale
--Random Rotation (15 degrees)
+* Random Rotation (15 degrees)
--Random Affine transformations (small shifts)
+* Random Affine transformations (small shifts)
-Cross-Validation: K-Fold Cross-Validation with 5 splits is used to evaluate the model's performance across different subsets of the data.
+# Cross-Validation: K-Fold Cross-Validation with 5 splits is used to evaluate the model's performance across different subsets of the data.
-Dropout: A dropout rate of 0.5 is applied in the classifier layer to prevent overfitting.
+# Dropout: A dropout rate of 0.5 is applied in the classifier layer to prevent overfitting.
-Epochs: The model is trained for 50 epochs in each fold of the cross-validation.
+# Epochs: The model is trained for 50 epochs in each fold of the cross-validation.
-Loss Function: The CrossEntropyLoss is used as the loss function for training the model.
+# Loss Function: The CrossEntropyLoss is used as the loss function for training the model.
 ## Results

 ## Discussion